Axway/amplify-central/content/en/docs/amplify_relnotes/20220909_marketplace.md

 #### All Gateway agents

-The following enhancements and bug fixes are available in this release.

-##### Feature updates for all Gateway agents

-There are no enhancements available in this release.

-##### Bug fixes for all Gateway agents

-There are no bug fixes available in this release.
+There are no enhancements and bug fixes in this release.

-##### Known issues for all Gateway agents

-There are no known limitations in this release.

 #### Azure Gateway